 Therefore, $\e(\mu^2|\Delta_A) = \e (\Delta_B^2|\Delta_A) - \sigma^2/N_B$ can be used to predict the second moment and the variance.
 It does require a separate model to be trained and we have to also make sure the predicted variance is numerically stable.
 For example, regression model might produce a negative variance.
-EB methods have advantage over RwES in this regard.
-Note that although many regression models also provides a variance for the prediction, it is very different from the posterior variance we need as the two has completely different data generating processes.
-In practice, we can just use $\sigma^2/N$ in place of $\var(\mu|\Delta)$ as the latter is usually smaller than $\sigma^2/N$ as explained shortly after.

-$p-$value can be defined as the smallest $\alpha$ such that the two sided $1-\alpha$ symmetric confidence interval excludes $0$.
-We define adjusted $p-$value as Although the posterior distribution itself and the Bayesian confidence (or credible) interval contains more information.
-Users familiar with $p-$value can treat this adjusted $p-$value in the same way they use $p-$value to assess significance even post selection.
+EB methods have an advantage over RwES in this regard.
+Note that, although many regression models also provides a variance for the prediction, it is very different from the posterior variance we need as the two have completely different data generating processes.
+In practice, we suggest using $\sigma^2/N$ in place of $\var(\mu|\Delta)$, as the latter is usually smaller than $\sigma^2/N$ as explained below. $p-$value can be defined as the smallest $\alpha$ such that the two sided $1-\alpha$ symmetric confidence interval excludes $0$.
+We define adjusted $p-$value as Although the posterior distribution itself and the Bayesian confidence (or credible) interval contains more information, users familiar with $p-$value can treat this adjusted $p-$value in the same way they use $p-$value to assess significance post selection.